What soil should I use for growing moss?

 How the red soil is developed?

-The following answer from ChatGPT:
+The following answer (I googled online):

 Soils in a tropical rainforest are typically red due to the presence of iron oxide, also known as rust.
 This mineral is found in high concentrations in the soil due to the high amount of rainfall and warm temperatures in the tropical rainforest environment.
 The rainfall and warmth cause the iron oxide to weather and break down, which results in the red color of the soil.
 Additionally, the high amount of vegetation in tropical rainforests can also contribute to the red color of the soil, as the plants and trees release tannins and other organic compounds that can stain the soil.